 If you wish to mount an existing folder, e.g.

-/var/data/mydata, create a new data source and pick the desired location (for the moment use the
+/var/data/mydata, create a new data source and pick the desired location.

 After you save the datasource, corresponding services start in background, including an indexation of your already existing data.
 This done, go back to the